flashxio/FlashX-doc/pages/FlashX-Quick-Start-Guide.md

 folder: mydoc
 ---

-## Install FlashR
+## Install FlashX

-FlashR is an R package.
+This document shows the installation of FlashX with the R programming interfaces.
+Currently, FlashX provides R interfaces: FlashR and FlashGraphR.
 The installation steps have been tested in Ubuntu 14.04 and Ubuntu 16.04.

-### Step 0: Library dependency
+### Library dependency
-FlashR requires the following libraries: `libboost-dev, BLAS, libaio, libnuma, libhwloc`.
+FlashX requires the following libraries: `libboost-dev, BLAS, libaio, libnuma, libhwloc`.
 Users need to install these libraries before compiling the code of FlashX.
 Among them, `libaio`, `libnuma` and `libhwloc` are optional.
 However, `libaio` is required to take advantage of SSDs to scale computation to large datasets.
-`libnuma` is required for machines with more than two processor sockets. `libhwloc` is required to tune FlashR automatically to achieve the best speed for a given hardware.
+`libnuma` is required for machines with more than two processor sockets. `libhwloc` is required to tune FlashX automatically to achieve the best speed for a given hardware.

 In Ubuntu, we install all tools and libraries for compiling FlashX as follows: